 The deadline to apply for this course is October 13, 2016.

 For more information, please contact:

-Associate Director, International and Service Learning Programs
+Director for Global and Local Service Learning Programs